dmd-program/dmd-100/README.md

-# Digital Multimedia Design 100
+# DMD 100: Digital Multimedia Design Foundations

-This book is meant to be a companion as you progress through your education in the Digital Multimedia Design Program.
-Topics will be continually added and removed as necessary.
+DMD 100 introduces concepts, skills, language and principles of practice in art and design, communication, and information sciences.

 ## Contributors
 *In alphabetical order by last name*